simonsobs/ocs/docs/developer/session-data.rst

+.. _session_data:

 session.data
 ============

 Data Feeds make use of the crossbar Pub/Sub functionality to pass data around the network, however, sometimes you might not want to receive all data, just the most recent values.
-For this purpose there is the OpSession data attribute.
+For this purpose there is the ``session.data`` attribute.
-This is per OCS operation location to store recent data of interest to OCS Agent users.
+This is a per OCS operation location to store recent data of interest to OCS Agent users.
+The ``session`` argument passed to each Operation function is an object of class :class:`ocs.ocs_agent.OpSession`.

 Often this is used to store the most recent values that are queried by the Agent, for example the temperature of thermometers on a Lakeshore device.
 This